 In the last step you have to choose from which account you want to make a payment and add necessary information.

 How To Send Money From Transferwise to Payoneer?

-The process to send money from Transferwise to Payoneer or any other bank account is even more simpler.
+The process for money transaction from Transferwise to Payoneer or any other bank is even more simpler.

 Transferwise itself guides you through the payment process so it’s easy to follow.

 1st Step: Login into your account and click on Send Money

 Even before the payment you will be able to compare the prices for international payments and see the fees Transferwise will charge you.

 Paypal vs Payoneer vs Transferwise vs Western Union

 It’s hard to compare Paypal vs Transferwise or Payoneer vs Western Union because of their high competitiveness.
 All companies have pros and cons, and they most likely will depend on the country you live in and financial goals you have set.
 A lot of these payment solutions can be amazing alternative of PayPal.